theflakes/Linux_Forensic_Harvester/README.md

 No configuration files are currently included.
 Everything is compiled in to acheive easier remote use of the tool.
 Just copy file to host and run.
 Pipe / redirect the output with standard Linux tools.
 At some point I will probably add a network send option.

 ## About the logs
-Presently only directory and file metadata are examined.
+Information gathered on:
+- File
+- Interesting File Content
+- Link files
+- Processes (via procfs)
+- Process file (file of the process on disk)
+- Users
+- Groups
+- Loaded Kernel Modules
+- Drive mounts
+- Network connections (via procfs)
+- Cron jobs

 Some file contents are examined looking for other interesting strings.
 For example, if another file is referenced within a file, that file's metadata will also be retreived.
 Other strings of interest found in file contents are reported: IPs, file paths, URLs, shellcode, Base64 and misc encodings, and UNC paths.

 Process information is retreived via ProcFS parsing.